getfexr/website/learn/developer-licensing/index.md

 sidebar_position: 0
 title: Zero Trust Checkout with Fexr
 description: p
-keywords: [Fexr, Subscription, Cryptocurrency, On-Chain Reviews, SEO]
+keywords: [Fexr, Subscription, Tokenized Asset, On-Chain Reviews, SEO]
 ---

 Fexr is a leader in giving ownership back to users.
 Its mission is to create a decentralized financial system that empowers individuals and businesses to take control of their financial lives.
 With Fexr's Zero Trust Checkout, users can enjoy complete ownership and control over their transactions, from start to finish.